kbase/status/README.md

-July 24 2019, 10am: major systemwide problems, not yet impacting kbase.us but impacting all other systems.
+July 24 2019, 10am: major systemwide problems, kbase.us and all other systems are down.
 We are investigating.

 Please visit <a href="https://kbase.us">kbase.us</a> for information on outages not impacting our web site.